Last Revision Date: 31/05/2013

 pt Health is committed to respecting the privacy of individuals and to recognizing the need of our patients and employees for the appropriate management and protection of any personal and personal health information that we receive.
-We acknowledge the responsibility in regards to personal and personal health information that is collected, used, retained or disclosed. pt Health is compliant with federally and similar provincially mandated legislation, specifically, PIPEDA, BC’s PIPA, Alberta’s PIPA and Ontario’s PHIPA.
+We acknowledge the responsibility in regards to personal and personal health information that is collected, used, retained or disclosed. pt Health is compliant with federally and substantially similar provincially mandated legislation, specifically Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA), BC’s Personal Information Protection Act (PIPA), Alberta’s Personal Information Protection Act (PIPA), New Brunswick’s Personal Health Information Privacy and Access Act (PHIPAA) and Ontario’s Personal Health Information Protection Act (PHIPA).

 DEFINITION OF PERSONAL AND/OR PERSONAL HEALTH INFORMATION